 All students who plan to graduate with a degree must take a general education examination as well as any other examination required by the College or the Tennessee Board of Regents.
 Students who fail to do so will not graduate and their diplomas will be withheld.
+Students who have previously graduated from Columbia State Community College or who have earned a bachelor's degree are exempted.

 Columbia State holds two graduation ceremonies.
 They are held in May and December of each year.
-Students who plan to complete the requirements for graduation must file the Intent to Graduate or Request for Technical Certificate form prior to the published deadline (See "Academic Calendar," p.
+Students who plan to complete the requirements for graduation must file the Intent to Graduate or Request for Technical Certificate form prior to the published deadline (See "Important Dates," p.
 9).

-Students who are enrolled spring semester in the courses they need for graduation will be permitted to participate in the May graduation ceremony, but will not be awarded the degree until after grades are received and degree requirements have been confirmed as completed.
+Students who are enrolled spring semester in courses they need for graduation will be permitted to participate in the May graduation ceremony, but will not be awarded the degrees until after grades are received and degree requirements have been confirmed as completed.
 Students who have registered for summer and fall and who are scheduled to be enrolled in the final courses needed for graduation may participate in the December graduation ceremony.
-Even though these students participate in the ceremony, the degree will not be awarded until all courses are satisfactorily completed.
+Even though students participate in the ceremony, the degrees will not be awarded until all courses are satisfactorily completed and all graduation requirements are met.